project-evolve-listserve/home/_posts/2015-12-05-survey-results.md

 comments: True
 ---

 Thanks to everyone that filled out the survey.
-We had 118 responses for a 58% participation rate, that's pretty incredible.
+We had 119 responses for a 59% participation rate, that's pretty incredible.
 I assembled this website to make viewing and analyzing the data easy for everyone.

-I’ve added Disqus comments to the bottom of every webpage so we can discuss our analysis on the survey questions.
+I’ve added Disqus comments to the bottom of every webpage so we can discuss our analysis of the survey questions.
 This is an open forum with no established rules, yet, so please remember to be respectful.
 I imagine most commenting will occur on the Question pages, and on occasion on an individual Responders page.
 CSV file of survey results is [here.][drafts]

 [drafts]: https://github.com/project-evolve-listserve/home/blob/master/_drafts/about_you_12_55.csv